FRC5549Robotics/r3/README.md

 `./gradlew build` in the parent directory, then move into the example directory and run `make` to build and run the java file.
 Change the `recording` variable in Main.java to switch between recording and replaying.

+## Building from source

+Gradle is used to manage this project.
+To build from source, first clone, then run `./gradlew build`. `r3.jar` will be in `build/lib`.

+Documentation can be built using `./gradlew javadoc`.
+Documentation will be hosted in the foreseeable future.

+## Credit

+The creator and primary contributor to this repository is Pradhyum Rajasekar (@techieji).